Hours of Operation:

 A. We are open 7 days a week from 10:00 am - 4:00 pm.
 To come look at the dogs, you do not need an appointment.
 To meet a dog you’re interested in, you do need to make an appointment.

-Q. Why do I need a tour to see the dogs?
-Why do I have to make an appointment to meet the dogs?
+Q. Do I have to make an appointment to meet the dogs?

 Q. How do I make an appointment?